-To gain unobstructed, almost 360-degree views, not much beats the rooftop terrace at Printemps Department Store.
+To gain unobstructed, almost 360-degree views, not many beat the rooftop terrace at Printemps Department Store.

 You can shop till you drop, then grab a glass of French wine or a cocktail and enjoy the sunset.

-Montmartre and the Sacre Coeur Basilica appears very very close, and in another direction, the Eiffel Tower off in the distance, silhouetted by the setting sun, is a memory not easily forgotten.
+Montmartre and the Sacre Coeur Basilica appear very very close, and in another direction, the Eiffel Tower off in the distance, silhouetted by the setting sun, is a memory not easily forgotten.

 Catching a sunset from Printemps is one of the many unusual things to do in Paris.